MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

  Of course, there's a lot more that goes into [making a great PWA](../progressive-web-apps.md#requirements), including responsive design, deep-linking, cross-browser testing and other best practices (not to mention *actual* app functionality!), but hopefully this guide gave you a solid introduction of PWA basics and some ideas on getting started with PWA development.

 This guide demonstrated how PWAs run in the Microsoft Edge browser.
-Check out the [*Tailor your PWA for Windows*](./windows-features.md) guide to install and run your PWA as a standalone Windows 10 app.
+Check out the [*Tailor your PWA for Windows*](./windows-features.md) guide to install, run, and enhance your PWA as a standalone Windows 10 app.

 If you have further questions on PWA development with Windows and/or Visual Studio, please leave a comment!